 Because of this tendency of ants to use tubing as a highway, it is possible to guide ants to a bait station by placing the bait station near tubing.
 Another good place for a bait station is near an irrigation emitter because Argentine ants are attracted to wet spots in the yard.

 Because effective boron-based ant baits are slow acting, it can take some time to kill an Argentine ant colony.
 Rapid results should not be expected.
 To kill a colony it is necessary to continue baiting as long as ants are present.
-Another technique that can be used to control ants on citrus trees rapidly is the sticky barrier.
+Another technique that can be used to stop ants on fruit trees more quickly is the sticky barrier.
+For more robust protection both ant bait and sticky barriers can be used together to keep ants off fruit trees.

 Purchasing Ant Bait